Code-Institute-Submissions/Milestone-Project-261/README.md

 <br>
 White -  Background colour of cryptocurrency content and log in/register forms, this is because it contrasts well with off white.
 <br>
-Black - Navigation bar and body text, this is because it contrasts well with snow.
+Black - Navigation bar and body text, this is because it contrasts well with off white.
 <br>
 Gold - Navigation bar and buttons, this is because it contrasts well with black.
 <br>